pkp/learning-ojs/en/review.md

 You can revise any of the prepared text.

+If you are using a Blind Review method, ensure that the files you send to the Reviewer are stripped of any identifying information about the Author.

 Further down the form, you will see the additional details that are sent to the Reviewer including title, abstract, important dates, and a link to the files to be reviewed.

 ![](learning-ojs-3-ed-rev-add-4.png)

+By default, Reviewers will be provided with an extended text box to type in their comments.
+However, the Journal Manager can create Review Forms in [**Workflow Settings &gt; Review**](https://pkp.gitbooks.io/ojs3/content/en/workflow_settings.html) to ask more focused questions.
+If you would like the Reviewer to fill out a review form, select it under **Review Form**.

 Hit the **Add Reviewer** button to send the message and assign the Reviewer.